The world is too much

 Thanksgiving in 2025 feels different from prior years.
 I feel the wrecking ball that is swinging through our civil liberties and environmental protections.
 I feel deeply disappointed by brazen abuses of power.
 Daily.

-Some days, the world is to much.1
+Some days, the world is too much.2

 The world is too much with us; late and soon,